blog design

 Throughout our discussions, our North Star was the concept of a “digital garden”—a site for Mae to plant and tend to ideas over time through experience and reevaluation.
 Although the designs are minimal, we wanted to allude to a garden in color scheme and component design.

 My favorite elements of the redesign are the “garden box”card components.
 They create visual interest and provide users with additional context.
-Additionally, designing the interaction states made the site more dynamic and accessible to use.

 The new footer design encourages additional engagement (on and off site) as well as newsletter sign-up.

 A secondary tab navigation on the Posts page helps users browse blog posts, the newsletter archive, or all of the above.
+For scalability, it was kept sparse to allow for the future introduction of a keyword search, sort options, and tag filters.

 In addition to post-type tags, subject matter tags provide users with context on the post before diving in.
-While not currently active on the live site, the tagging system will also be navigable in the future.

 Collaborating with an experienced engineer like Mae was a masterclass in communication and cross-functional collaboration.
 I got to see the pros and cons of using AI tools like Cursor for frontend development.
 No spoilers, but sometimes speedier output comes at the cost of lower quality work overall.
 However, through continued feedback, collaboration, and iteration, we got to a finished product we can be proud of.